-- A regulation that addresses the risks associated with certain uses of AI - \Box A regulation that prohibits any form of AI as risky - □ A regulation that allows any form of AI as riskless - 2) When an AI system is deemed as "high-risk"?
+☒ A regulation that addresses the risks associated with certain uses of AI

+☐ A regulation that prohibits any form of AI as risky

+☐ A regulation that allows any form of AI as riskless 2) When an AI system is deemed as "high-risk"?

-When AI systems pose significant risks to the health and safety or fundamental rights of persons When AI systems pose significant risks to the health of persons When AI systems pose significant risks to the fundamental rights of persons
+☒ When AI systems pose significant risks to the health and safety or fundamental rights of persons

+☐ When AI systems pose significant risks to the health of persons

+☐ When AI systems pose significant risks to the fundamental rights of persons

-3) Which of these AI practices are not prohibited under the EU Regulation?
+☐ When AI practices are not prohibited under the EU Regulation?

-□ Subliminal techniques that causes physical or psychological harm ⊠ All forms of remote biometric identification systems □ Social scoring
+☐ Subliminal techniques that causes physical or psychological harm